shobhitsrivasdev/webapp/README.md

 All other methods to the above routes will return a 405 Method Not Allowed status.
 ## Health Check
 - GET /healthz - Health check route.
-All other methods to this route will return a 405 Method Not Allowed status
+All other methods to this route will return a 405 Method Not Allowed statu